-Upon an expulsion recommendation by the Principal or designee, the pupil and the pupil's guardian or representative will be invited to a conference with a school administrator to determine if the suspension for the pupil should be extended pending an expulsion hearing.
-This determination will be made by the Principal or designee upon either of the following: 1) the pupil's presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
-Upon either determination, the pupil's suspension will be extended pending the results of an expulsion hearing.
+This determination will be made by the Principal or designee upon either of the following: 1) the student's presence will be disruptive to the education process; or 2) the student poses a threat or danger to others.
+Upon either determination, the student's suspension will be extended pending the results of an expulsion hearing.
 Students shall not be suspended for more than a total of twenty (20) school days in a school year, unless a suspension has been extended pending an expulsion hearing.